 Wahipana landscape paintings.
 Many of my watercolour landscapes are painted ‘en plein air’, or on site, so they tend to be a bit smaller because I need to carry everything in and out and work fast with the available light.
 However, I can and do work much smaller (2.5×3.5in) and bigger (33x42in and larger).
 Nature is a book of revelation which I believe will continue to be a source of wonder, awe, and inspiration enriched by stories of human experiences in specific locales over time.
 With these series, it is a collaborative process of listening to local families share their stories so I connect and see the landscape through the lens of their history meeting in time with mine.

 Encaustic is an ancient technique using wax that is very spontaneous and gives beautiful clear color.
-It responds similarly to watercolour in the way I paint with a heated palette and soft brushes, using a hand torch to seal layers and blend on the support.
-It is more patient and forgiving than watercolour because I can scrape and melt off and build new layers and textures.
-I also use cold wax medium in my oils and mixed watermedia to build up the surface and add textural qualities
+I paint with a heated palette and soft brushes, using a hand torch to seal layers onto the support so I can scrape and melt off and rebuild layers and add textures.

 Hand-built forms.
 I love working with porcelain–that is high fire clay which when it is finished in the kiln has a melodic tone.
 The decorator urchin series I make each have their unique voice and adornment with their intrepid personalities.
 They make me smile at their earnestness.
 In 2011, a million of them were released into Kane’ohe Bay, my hometown, to help combat invasive seaweed and restore balance to the bay.
 I love to think of them gathering down on the sandy bottom whistling while they work.